 Applicants must prove their English or Spanish language knowledge.
 University accepts the following international English language tests:

-Applicants whose native language is English or Spanish or previous education is obtained in English or Spanish are exempt from this requirement.
+Applicants whose native language is English or Spanish or previous education is obtained in English (in USA, Canada, Australia, New Zealand, UK, Scotland and Ireland) or Spanish are exempt from this requirement.

 Pass of entrance examination by submitting a CV which should reflect applicants previous education and work experience.